-The Corporation's operations include blended component units which are included in the Corporation's basic financial statements.
+The Corporation's operations include blended component units which are included in the Corporation's basic financial statements, in accordance with GASB 61, The Financial Reporting Entity: Omnibus - an amendment of GASB Statement No. 14 and No. 34.
 The Corporation includes these entities as blended component units as: (1) the Corporation and these entities have financial benefit and burden relationships and (2) the Corporation has operational responsibility for these entities.
 The blended component units include: